michaelwfc/csapp/docs/machine-level-representation-of-programs.md

 2. virtual addresses：
 the memory addresses used by a machine-level program , providing a memory model that appears to be a very large byte array.

+### Hidden Processor state
-### Parts of the processor state are visible that normally are hidden from the C programmer:
+Parts of the processor state are visible that normally are hidden from the C programmer:

 - Program Counter - %rip